buitri84/buitri84.github.io/about.md

 ---
-#front matter
 layout: page
 title: About
 ---

+I am:

-I am: a father; a husband; a son; an independent tutor, teacher, developer.
+- A father, a son, a husband;
+- An independent tutor, teacher, developer.

-In that order.
+More or less in that order.